lbrlabs/tailscale-cloudformation-templates/ha-subnet-router/README.md

 ## Security Considerations

+- IMDSv2 is enabled by default for enhanced instance metadata security.
 - Ensure that your Tailscale authentication key is kept secret and not shared.
 - Review and adjust the security group settings as needed for your environment.
 - Consider using AWS Secrets Manager to store sensitive information like the Tailscale auth key.
+- The template includes an option to open the Tailscale UDP port (41641) on the security group.
+Use this feature cautiously and only when necessary.

+## Notable Changes

+- Added support for IMDSv2 to enhance instance security.
+- Introduced a custom hostname option for Tailscale nodes.
+- Simplified VPC selection to use an existing VPC.
+- Added an option to open the inbound Tailscale UDP port on the security group.
+- Implemented a retry mechanism for Tailscale setup to improve reliability.
+- Included a Lambda function to retrieve VPC CIDR information dynamically.

 ## Contributing

 Contributions to improve the template are welcome.
 Please submit pull requests or open issues to suggest changes or report problems.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.